mohan-chinnappan-n/Book-Mastering-Lightning-Framework/chapters/Namespace-setting.md

     Ensures your exclusive control of all package components.
     Automatically prepends to all components (custom objects, fields, and others).
     Never changes.

+#### Where namespace is used?
+The following items use your organization’s namespace when your organization has a namespace prefix set.
+    - References to components that you’ve created
+    - References to events that you’ve defined
+    - References to custom objects
+    - References to custom fields on standard and custom objects
+    - References to Apex controllers
+    - References to static resources